lindasz9/ai-learning-journey/journal/04-getting-started.md

 ✅ Convolutional Neural Networks in Python

 I took a quiz with ChatGPT on Machine Learning and answered the easy questions correctly without difficulty, but I couldn’t answer all the hard ones.
 This made me realize that I need to dedicate more time to studying and memorizing my notes, rather than just creating and briefly reviewing them.
 Therefore, I’ll make sure to invest time in that as well.

+I created a new directory called `practice`, where I ask detailed questions about each topic and challenge myself to answer them thoroughly.

+📝 Machine Learning Overview

+## 07/31/2025

+Sorry!
+Today I didn't do anything because I had many other things to do, but tomorrow, I will practice and test my knowledge.